skanehira/k8s.vim/README.md

 " Show all depployments
 :K8sDeployments

+" Show all services
+:K8sServices

+" Show all secrets
+:K8sSecrets

+" Show all events
+:K8sEvents

+" Show pod list filterd by 'app=sample-pod' of label :drop k8s://pods/list?labels=app=sample-pod
 ```

-Also you can do some action(like show pod's logs).
+Also you can do some action(like show pod's logs, run shell in pod).
-Please refer help for more details.
+Please see help for more details.

 ## Related Project
 - [denops-docker.vim](https://github.com/skanehira/denops-docker.vim)